neutrons/SNAPWrap/blueDocs/_build/html/_sources/blueUtils.md

 The available methods are:

-* `reduce`: reduces data using SNAPRed
+* `confirm_IPTS`: enables automatic update of the IPTS record of data reduction status
 * `exportData`: exports reduced data to various format outputs for subsequent refinement/analysis
+* `file`: this is a utility to use mantid workspace groups to keep the workspace tree as clean as possible.
+* `indexState`: outputs a list of defined states and their calibration status
 * `propagateDifcal`: a utility to copy a diffraction calibration from one state to another compatible state (i.e. one with the same detector positions)
-* `indexState`: outputs a list of defined states and their calibration status
+* `reduce`: reduces data using SNAPRed
+* `resample`: allows consistent rebinning of all reduced workspaces